-During years of working with our clients, we have seen two fundamentally different philosophies on how companies interact with their software: the first we call project focus, and the second we call product focus.
+We have seen two fundamentally different philosophies on how companies interact with their software during years of working with our clients: the first we call project focus, and the second we call product focus.
 Choosing a philosophy for your business will affect your product, company, culture, and customer experience.

 Project Focus is an approach that sets specific, predefined goals with a clear deadline and budget.
-A software product with such a focus is governed by the “Iron Triangle”– meaning the quality of work is constrained by the time, scope, and cost of the project, irrespective of the value being delivered.
-A project is considered successful when it can get all its work done within the planned time and budget.
+A software product with such a focus is governed by the “Iron Triangle,” meaning the quality of work is constrained by the project’s time, scope, and cost, irrespective of the value being delivered.
+A project is considered successful when getting all its work done within the planned time and budget.

 The origins of this approach can be traced back to 18th-century engineer Henry Fayol.
 Soon it became the standard for evaluating projects during the Industrial Revolution.
 And it proved to be quite successful given the economic and social environment at the time.

 Industrial revolution style management is still being used today in the software industry.
-If you’ve ever used a “Gantt Chart”, you are using a system that was invented in the early 19th century in order to manage the time, scope, and cost of projects.
+If you’ve ever used a “Gantt Chart,” you are using a system that was invented in the early 19th century to manage the time, scope, and cost of projects.

 Product-Focused refers to a system in which a company assigns ownership of a product to an internal team.
 The team’s performance evaluation is tied to the long-term success of the product in the marketplace.
 In this model, the product team will continually seek to improve and develop the product based on the changing market.

-This management philosophy dates back to 1931, when Neil McElroy, then the president of Procter & Gamble, was evaluating how to differentiate Camay soaps from their competitors.
+This management philosophy dates back to 1931, when Neil McElroy, then the president of Procter & Gamble, evaluated how to differentiate Camay soaps from their competitors.
 He defined a position called “Brand Maker” as the person responsible for all aspects of the product, including sales, product development, and marketing.
-This was absolutely revolutionary at the time when most companies followed Henry Ford’s philosophy of treating employees as interchangeable widgets.
+This was absolutely revolutionary when most companies followed Henry Ford’s philosophy of treating employees as interchangeable widgets.

 And it worked!
 Procter and Gamble found that a product-based management approach resulted in higher quality products that commanded a premium price in the marketplace.